rwieruch/blog_robinwieruch_content/why-apollo-advantages-disadvantages-alternatives.md

 {{% sub_chapter_header "Apollo Libraries" "apollo-libraries" %}}

 Apollo offers plenty of libraries for implementing an effective GraphQL tech stack for JavaScript applications, and their libraries are open-sourced to be more manageable.
 For instance, {{% a_blank "Apollo Link" "https://www.apollographql.com/docs/link/" %}} provides an API for chaining different features into a GraphQL control flow.
-This makes it possible for automatic network retries or RESTful API endpoints instead of a GraphQL endpoints (the endpoints can be used together. too).
+This makes it possible for automatic network retries or RESTful API endpoints instead of a GraphQL endpoints (the endpoints can be used together, too).

 Apollo is also offering exchangeable libraries which can be seen in the Apollo Client Cache.
 The Apollo Client itself is not biased toward its cache, where the data is stored, as any cache advertised by Apollo or its community works.
 There are already caches available that can be used to setup a Apollo Client instance.

 {{% sub_chapter_header "Apollo's Features" "apollo-features" %}}

 Apollo comes with built-in features to pull all the complexity out of applications and handle the intersection between client and server applications.
 For instance, Apollo Client caches requests, which are not made twice when the result is already in the cache.
 The function provides a performance boost for applications, saving valuable network traffic.
 Also, Apollo Client normalizes data, so nested data from a GraphQL query is stored in a normalized data structure in the Apollo Client Cache.
-Data can be read from the Apollo Client Cache by an identifier, without looking up a "article" entity in an "author" entity.
+Data can be read from the Apollo Client Cache by an identifier, without looking up an "article" entity in an "author" entity.
 Beyond caching and normalization, Apollo Client comes with many more features like error management, support for pagination and optimistic UI, prefetching of data, and connection of the data layer (Apollo Client) to the view layer (e.g. React).

 {{% sub_chapter_header "Interoperability with other Frameworks" "apollo-interoperability" %}}